 You may represent yourself in your bankruptcy case.
-The process can be complex and many debtors who do this on their own often do not get the relief they want because they are unfamiliar with the requirements of the law.
-This includes firm deadlines to get your required information and documents filed with the Court.
+The process can be complex and many debtors who do not use an attorney do not get the relief they want because they are unfamiliar with the requirements of the law.
+This includes firm deadlines to get your required information and documents filed with the Court and, if you are filing a chapter 13 case, filing and obtaining confirmation of a chapter 13 plan.
 Hiring an attorney with bankruptcy experience can be affordable.
 Many bankruptcy lawyers will talk with you for a small fee or no fee upfront.

 There are many free resources available to individuals without attorneys, including opportunities to speak or email with attorneys licensed in South Carolina who may help you file bankuptcy for little or no cost.
 Click here to learn more about available resources.